We know that balancing your finances whilst at university can be challenging. However, we are here to help with any financial worries you might have!

-If you get loans and funding at the start of each term it can seem like a lot of money.
-But making it last across the year can be hard, especially with all the added costs like books and social groups.
+When you get your funding at the start of each term it can seem like a lot of money, but making it last across the year can be hard, especially with all the added costs like books and social groups.

 Here, we list things to add up in your budget.
-Then you can see if you're on track or if you need to cut down on anything.
+Then you can see if you are on track or if you need to cut down on anything.

 Add up your income: